ozolsmartins/ozolsclubachievements/README.md

 - Lock‑related metrics are not shown in Month mode and are not part of leaderboards there
 - Deterministic sorts with tie‑breaks ensure stable pagination and repeatable results
 - The date input prevents selecting future dates; Month view uses a month‑only input
+ - When a Season is active, date/range navigation is suppressed and the view labels use “this season”

+Seasons & progression
+- Season catalog is currently hard‑coded in the API (see app/api/route.js, SEASONS array).
+Each season has key, name, startAt, endAt.
+- Selecting a season applies that time window to all queries and aggregates; the Achievements heading switches to “this season,” and the Leaderboard shows the season standings.
+- Progression model (per user within the selected season):
+  - Points = number of distinct active days during the season
+  - Rank = position by points among all users in the season
+  - Streaks = current and longest consecutive day streaks within the season
+  - Levels = simple thresholds at 1/5/10/20/30 points, shown with the next milestone

 Troubleshooting
 - Ensure MONGO_URI is set and reachable; the server will throw if missing
 - If times look off by a day or hour, confirm the server’s timezone and data timestamps
 - Large datasets: MongoDB aggregations are optimized but indexes on entryTime/username/lockId will help at scale
+ - PostCSS/Tailwind: Next 15 requires object-map plugins in postcss.config.mjs

+Operations & secrets
+- See docs/SECRETS.md for environment variables, rotation, and platform guidance

 Roadmap ideas
 - User‑configurable timezone via env var